kfung010/muonTruck/README.md

 cd build
-cmake ..  # Need to configure+build again if you change the source files or add new files msbuild muTruck.sln /p:Configuration=Release /m:4 Release\muonTruck.exe  # Or Release\muonTruck.exe runMultiMuon.mac to run in batch mode
+cmake ..  # Need to configure+build again if you change the source files or add new files msbuild muTruck.sln /p:Configuration=Release /m:4 Release\muonTruck.exe  # Or Release\muonTruck_multithread.exe runMultiMuon.mac to run in batch mode
 ```

 # Documentation